Henry Mangles Denham: Early career

 Denham's time at Liverpool ended in discord, with Denham frustrated at the lack of resources available.
-This came to a head in the great storm of 1839 when lightships as well as buoys were torn from there moorings, and Denham saw himself as prevented from hiring boats and crews to remedy the situation.
-Another source of tension was that at least some members of the committee felt that Denham was exceeding his brief by advocating changes in the way the port approaches were managed, proposing a body with authority over the entire river estuary, not just of the port.
-His appointment was terminated in 1839.
-He remained in the NW of England for several years, being appointed by the Admiralty to survey the coasts of Lancashire and Cumberland.
-He published many of the results of his work in a set of Sailing direction for the area, published in 1840.
+This frustration reached its peak during the great storm of 1839.
+The storm caused lightships and buoys to be torn from their moorings, and Denham found himself unable to hire boats and crews to address the situation.
+Additionally, tension arose among some committee members who felt that Denham was exceeding his role by advocating changes in the management of port approaches, He proposed the establishment of a body with authority over the entire river estuary, rather than just the port.
+As a result, his appointment was terminated in 1839.

+Denham remained in the NW of England for several years, being appointed by the Admiralty to survey the coasts of Lancashire and Cumberland.
+He published many of the results of his work in a set of Sailing directions for the area, published in 1840.